 How ‘This Is Spinal Tap’ Turned Comedy Up to 11

-March 2, 1984, marks the release of one of history’s most acclaimed documentaries -- actually, “rockumentaries” -- This Is Spinal Tap, which told the story of one of England’s most powerful, exuberant and punctual fake rock bands: Spinal Tap.
+This Is Spinal Tap became one of history’s most acclaimed documentaries – actually, “rockumentaries” – on March 2, 1984, telling the story of one of England’s most powerful, exuberant and punctual fake rock bands: Spinal Tap.

-But what began as an earnest attempt to chronicle the legendary band’s triumphant comeback tour of America on the part of acclaimed director Marty DiBergi (you’ve probably seen one of his award-winning commercials), unexpectedly turned into quite a revealing and, at times, sobering glimpse — behind the music — of the creative, business and personal dynamics affecting a high-flying rock band.
+The film began as an earnest attempt to chronicle the legendary band’s triumphant comeback tour of America on the part of acclaimed director Marty DiBergi.
+(You’ve probably seen one of his award-winning commercials.)
+But This is Spinal Tap unexpectedly turned into quite a revealing and, at times, sobering glimpse — behind the music — of the creative, business and personal dynamics affecting a high-flying rock band.

 Presciently, DiBergi and his crew began rolling tape on the eve of Spinal Tap’s first visit to U.S. shores in half a decade; their first attempt to, shall we say, “Tap into America” following a string of poorly received LPs culminating in 1980’s Shark Sandwich, which was infamously (and quite unfairly, we might add) reviewed in Rolling Rock magazine as simply “Shit sandwich.”